andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 You are welcome to weave together different threads of thought, but make sure to avoid simply re-treading a lot of old ground without adding much new.

-The final paper must be 6-8 pages, double-spaced.
+The final paper must be 5-7 pages, not including works cited, and double-spaced.
 If you want to write more, you must talk to me first.

 # LATE WORK AND EXTENSIONS